easily broken or damaged or destroyed

 oblivious to Auntie An-mei’s pain.

-unaware because of a lack of relevant information or knowledge
+unaware because of a lack of relevant information

 They are frightened.
 In me, they see their own daughters, just as